yaqoubhassan/fullstack-pet-shop-task/README.md

     php artisan migrate
     ```

-6. **Run Seeder**: Run the command below to populate the users' table with an admin user account (with default credentials `email: admin@buckhill.co.uk` and `password: secret123`), categories, brands, and order_statues tables with some data for easy testing
+6. **Run Seeder**: Run the command below to populate the users' table with an admin user account (with default credentials `email: admin@buckhill.co.uk` and `password: secret123`), categories, brands, and order_statuses tables with some data for easy testing

     ```bash
     php artisan db:seed
     ```

 ## Tests
-Execute the command below to run unit/feature tests
+1. Execute the command below to run unit/feature tests

     ```bash
     php artisan test